savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 This is all pretty clear when all the programs run on the same OS but, what happens with `docker`?

-Indeed when a program runs inside a container, you are running the program _along_ with the container's files, including the shared libraries, in isolation of other programs.
+Indeed, when a program runs inside a container, you are running the program _along_ with the container's files, including the shared libraries, in isolation of other programs.

 So, how do we know that several processes running on different containers from the same image will be able to reuse the same shared memory?

 ![Docker Shared Memory Illustration](https://github.com/user-attachments/assets/eb1029c9-7614-45ee-a549-b6d7dce55570)

 It turns out that this aspect of docker is not very well documented.
 This [stack overflow answer](https://stackoverflow.com/a/40096194) has some details on this for us:

 > Actually, processes A & B that use a shared library libc.so _can_ share the same memory.
 Somewhat un-intuitively it depends on which docker storage driver you're using.
 If you use a storage driver that can expose the shared library files as originating from the same device/inode when they reside in the same docker layer then they will share the same virtual memory cache pages.
 When using the aufs, overlay or overlay2 storage drivers then your shared libraries will share memory but when using any of the other storage drivers they will not.
 >
 > I'm not sure why this detail isn't made more explicitly obvious in the Docker documentation.
-Or maybe it is but I've just missed it.
+Or maybe it is, but I've just missed it.
 It seems like a key differentiater if you're trying to run dense containers.

 Well, I'm sure that, by now, you're starting to see how tracking memory consumption can be tricky.